 iGPU (Integrated GPU) – Modern CPU designs generally include on-board graphics controllers that provide low to midrange performance suitable for office applications, video playback and light gaming.
 Since integrated GPUs use system memory and share resources with the host CPU, always use the fastest compatible DRAM configuration for best performance.

-I/O Plate – A panel designed to be mounted over a motherboard’s bare, rear-facing external Input/Output ports via a standard sized cut-out hole on the back of the case.
+I/O plate – A panel designed to be mounted over a motherboard’s bare, rear-facing external Input/Output ports via a standard sized cut-out hole on the back of the case.
 The panel is usually labelled and color coded to provide ease of access to the various ports.
+Careful, these like to bite during installation.

 ITX (Mini-ITX, Nano-ITC, Pico ITX) – A common small motherboard form factor family ranging between the size of a softcover book and a deck of cards.
 This form factor is popular with boutique builders, media center enthusiasts and DYI hobbyists but offers limited performance potential and higher component costs.